zadeviggers/bad-apple-minecraft-bookshelves/README.md

 [Video of it working](https://youtu.be/zHtmiLYGzsk)

+## How to use the datapack

+If you just want to use the datapack in your own world, you can download it from the _releases_ tab.

+Use Minecraft snapshot `22w46a` or higher.

+I had to assign 20gb of ram to the game to get it to load my save with this datapack.

+To play the animation run `/function bad-apple:frames/frame-0`.
+It'll play at `0, -60, 0`, so it's best viewed on a superflat world.

 ## Instructions for running

 > If you just want the datapack, go to the _releases_ tab.